-The following diagram illustrates a typical page structure for a blog site.
+The following diagram illustrates a typical page structure for a blog post.
 Within the main section there are six modules: two above the blog post, two below, and two to the side.

 This section page has four modules: